whiplashmerch/glossy/README.md

 384            384            0              0.000
 ```

-Nicele done!
+Nicely done!
 You're a hero and a scholar.

 ## Tableize